-- Tenants and residents continue to have access to North View's in house welfare benefits service, with referrals also made to specialist agencies - Tenants and residents continue to benefit from North View's partnerships with Jeely Piece Club, the Birgidale Complex, Castlemilk Pantry, Trussell Trust and other partners - Target the efforts and resources of North View and partners towards key local issues such as food poverty, money worries, social isolation, and mental health.
-All of these issues are long-standing in Windlaw but have been made worse by the Covid-19 pandemic - North View and our local partners get the City Council and Health and Social Care Partnership more involved in addressing the challenges and poor outcomes experienced by many Windlaw residents - Tenants continue to support North View's Wider Role activities and spending
+Strategic Objective Planned Outcomes at the end of the Business Plan (2026) 4 Tenants and residents continue to have access to North View's in house welfare benefits service, with referrals also made to specialist agencies Bring much-needed community support services to Windlaw, working in partnership with local service Tenants and residents continue to benefit from North View's partnerships with Jeely Piece Club, the Birgidale Complex, Castlemilk Pantry, Trussell Trust and other partners providers Target the efforts and resources of North View and partners towards key local issues such as food poverty, money worries, social isolation, and mental health.
+North View and our local partners get the City Council and Health and Social Care Partnership more involved in addressing the challenges and poor outcomes experienced by many Windlaw residents Tenants continue to support North View's Wider Role activities and spending

-Strategic Objective Planned Outcomes at the end of the Business Plan (2023) 5 • Committee to keep a watching brief on a further development opportunity within Windlaw (though it is not currently anticipated that North View will develop further after the completion of Windlaw Lodge) Improve the housing opportunities that are available in Windlaw Continued improvement in the quality and energy efficiency of North View's homes and in levels of tenant satisfaction with their homes • Let our houses to homeless referrals from Glasgow City Health and Social Care Partnership, while also assisting other priority needs among our existing tenants and people who have applied direct for re-housing High priority given to tenancy sustainment to help keep tenants in their homes
+Strategic Objective Planned Outcomes at the end of the Business Plan (2026) 5 • Committee to keep a watching brief on a further development opportunity within Windlaw (though it is not currently anticipated that North View will develop further following the completion of Windlaw Lodge) Improve the housing opportunities that are available in Windlaw Continued improvement in the quality and energy efficiency of North View's homes and in levels of tenant satisfaction with their homes • Let our houses to homeless referrals from Glasgow City Health and Social Care Partnership, while also assisting other priority needs among our existing tenants and people who have applied direct for re-housing High priority given to tenancy sustainment to help keep tenants in their homes

 Strategic Objective Planned Outcomes at the end of the Business Plan (2023) 6 High standards of governance and leadership, including meeting regulatory standards Be well-governed, financially resilient and a good employer • Future-proofing North View's governance, by attracting new committee members, making the committee profile more age-diverse, and attracting new skills and perspectives to the Management Committee Continued learning and development for Committee and staff Budget-setting reflects likely variations in costs and rental income resulting from wider economic factors.
-Budgets are set to ensure North View's financial viability is maintained, and sufficient resources are available to achieve North View's strategic objectives and plans • Committee decisions are based on sound financial evidence and understanding of risks, with appropriate levels of internal and external assurance • Priorities set and met for improving value for money, to help ensure North View's financial resilience in the face of external economic challenges • Timely, effective action taken in response changes in the economy, legislation and policy at Scottish and UK levels.
+Budgets are set to ensure North View's financial viability is maintained, and sufficient resources are available to achieve North View's strategic objectives and plans Committee decisions are based on sound financial evidence and understanding of risks, with appropriate levels of internal and external assurance Priorities set and met for improving value for money, to help ensure North View's financial resilience in the face of external economic challenges • Timely, effective action taken in response changes in the economy, legislation and policy at Scottish and UK levels.
 Business continuity is achieved when unforeseen events occur, and there are succession and contingency plans in place for the staff team Staff members work safely in an open and supportive working environment • Our work is based on effective policies and procedures and on efficient business support systems

-APPENDIX 2 NORTH VIEW WORK PLAN 2023/24 (Year 1 of the Business Plan)
+APPENDIX 2 NORTH VIEW WORK PLAN 2024/25 (Year 2 of the Business Plan)